Chuksremi15/gamifystakingpool/README.md

 ```

-Vesting period for liquidity providers is 15 days i.e withdrawal of liquidity
+Vesting period for liquidity providers is 30 seconds but i.e withdrawal of liquidity
-provided will be available 15 days after the time of staking.
+provided will be available 30 seconds after the time of staking.

 ```